iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The [IModelCloneContext]($backend) class in `@itwin/core-backend` has been renamed to [IModelElementCloneContext]($backend) to better reflect its inability to clone non-element entities.
  The type `IModelCloneContext` is still exported from the package as an alias for `IModelElementCloneContext`. `@itwin/core-transformer` now provides a specialization of `IModelElementCloneContext` named [IModelCloneContext]($transformer).

+### @itwin/core-geometry

+The method [PathFragment.childFractionTChainDistance] has been deprecated in favor of [PathFragment.childFractionToChainDistance], with the correct spelling.

 ### @itwin/core-transformer